limikael/katnip/README.md

 # Introduction
-Welcome to the Next.js documentation!
+Welcome to the Katnip documentation!

 ## What is Katnip